25prabhu10/notes/docs/Concepts/Designs/Design_Patterns.md

 Quote from the book:

 > A design pattern systematically names, motivates, and explains a general design that addresses a recurring design problem in object-oriented systems.
 It describes the problem, the solution,, when to apply the solution, and its consequences.
 It also gives implementation hints and examples.
 The solution is a general arrangement of objects and classes that solve the problem.
-The solution is customized and implemented to solve the problem in a particular context.
+The solution is customized and implemented to solve the problem in a particular context

 Why use design patterns?